peteroupc/peteroupc.github.io/bernoulli.md

 2. Let a permutation class (such as numbers in descending order) and two continuous probability distributions D and E be given.
 Consider the following algorithm: Generate a sequence of independent random variates (where the first is distributed as D and the rest as E) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way minus 1.
 In this case:
     1. What is the probability that _n_ is returned?
     2. What is the probability that _n_ is odd or even or belongs to a certain class of numbers?
-    3. For each _x_, what is the probability that the first generated number is _x_ or less given that _n_ is odd? ...given that _n_ is even?
+    3. For each _x_, what is the probability that the first generated number is _x_ or less given that _n_ is odd? ...given that _n_ is even? the last generated number?

     Obviously, these answers depend on the specific permutation class and/or distributions _D_ and _E_.
 See also my Stack Exchange question [**Probabilities arising from permutations**](https://stats.stackexchange.com/questions/499864/probabilities-arising-from-permutations).
 3. Is there a simpler or faster way to implement the base-2 or natural logarithm of binomial coefficients?
 See the example in the section "[**Certain Converging Series**](#Certain_Converging_Series)".